-5. ORIGINS AND HISTORY OF THE BRANCHING TREES.
 Where did the branching feature trees come from?
-I have proposed (Dresher 2007, 2009, 2015, 2016a, 2017) that one can trace their origins to early writings of the Prague School phonologists, Roman Jakobson and N. S. Trubetzkoy, although branching diagrams do not actually appear there.
+Dresher (2007, 2009, 2015, 2016) has proposed that one can trace their origins to early writings of the Prague School phonologists, Roman Jakobson and N. S. Trubetzkoy, although branching diagrams do not actually appear there.
 The branching tree is alluded to by Jakobson et al. (1952).
 They propose that listeners identify phonemes by distinguishing them from every other phoneme in the system.
 These distinctions are effected by making a series of binary choices that correspond to the oppositions that are linguistically relevant in the language.
-By "linguistic relevance (expressed in binary terms)" (Jakobson et al. 1952:11) they mean that not all phonetic properties of a phoneme are equally important to the phonology, but only the contrastive ones.
-Other notable publications that featured branching trees include Cherry et al. 1953, Jakobson & Halle 1956, and Halle 1959, The sound pattern of Russian.
+By "linguistic relevance (expressed in binary terms)" (Jakobson et al. 1952: 11) they